microsoft/pxt-microbit/docs/projects/v2-clap-lights.md

 ## Creating a lightsOn variable

-Now, let's create a variable that keeps track of if your new @boardname@'s LEDs should be on or off!
+Now, let's create a variable that keeps track of if your new @boardname@'s LEDs should be on or off.

 ---